 Energy sector in India is dominated by central and state government.
 Policies being framed for generation, transmission and distribution is done by the central government by a combination of various ministries namely Ministry of Power, Ministry of Coal, and Ministry of New & Renewable Energy.

 Ministry of Power is largely responsible for meeting the energy requirement of the country.
 It is responsible for evolving general policy in the field of energy.
 It looks after the all hydroelectric, hydel, thermal transmission and distribution system networks.
 It monitors generation, transmission, distribution of electricity in both urban and rural areas.
 Other focus area of ministry includes energy efficiency measures, energy conservation, research and training in power sector.
-Limited availability of fossil fuel like coal and gas further highlighted the importance of power form these sources.
+Limited availability of fossil fuel like coal and gas further highlighted the importance of power from these sources.
 In addition, these sources provide a particularly attractive solution for meeting requirement of power at remote locations, in case of which it is not feasible to extend the grid.

 Renewable energy sector in India